This Christmas, 60,000 homeless New Yorkers are feeling the sting of failed Big Government policies that were instated to help them.

 James Winans understands that human problems require human solutions.
 Flourishing occurs when individuals acknowledge their duties as not merely compulsory taxpayers, but neighbors, leaders, mentors, caretakers, and friends.

-The Christmas season is always among the busiest times of year for the Lower East Side Bowery.
+The Christmas season is always among the busiest times of year for the mission.
 And while this is to be expected, Winans believes that these people are looking for more than just physical warmth:

 It is this type of insight that has helped restore hope to so many people who have come to the Bowery Mission in a desperate state.
 It is something money simply can’t solve and simply can’t buy.